Does a Cell Tower Belong in Wetlands or in a Historic Neighborhood?

 Dear Sag Harbor Neighbors...

-As of June 11, 2024, the application for the proposed cell tower at 23 Redwood Road (WLNG) has been withdrawn.
+On June 11, 2024, the application for the proposed cell tower at 23 Redwood Road (WLNG) was withdrawn.

 The Concerned Residents of Sag Harbor Against a Cell Tower on the Redwood Causeway